ionic-team/ionic-docs/src/pages/studio/settings.md

 ## Linking to Appflow

-If your account has access to [Ionic Appflow](https://ionicframework.com/appflow) and you'd like to use it for this app, you can quickly link it with your Appflow account in this section of the settings area:
+If your account has access to [Appflow](https://ionic.io/appflow) and you'd like to use it for this app, you can quickly link it with your Appflow account in this section of the settings area:

 <figure>